MicrosoftDocs/learn/learn-pr/wwl-sci/monitor-maintain-azure-active-directory/includes/5-export-logs-to-third-party-security-information.md

 Since the introduction of Azure Monitor, significant strides have been made to consolidate Azure services onto a single logging pipeline.
-Most of the top Azure services, including Azure Resource Manager and Azure Security Center, have onboarded to Azure Monitor and are producing relevant security logs.
+Most of the top Azure services, including Azure Resource Manager and Microsoft Defender for Cloud, have onboarded to Azure Monitor and are producing relevant security logs.

 The integration process has also been simplified with key capabilities like security information and event management (SIEM) tools, such as routing data to a single event hub and enabling multiple diagnostic settings per resource.
 Work in flight will ease setup and management of log routing across large Azure environments.